Lane Kenworthy, The Good Society

 The desire for freedom to choose and practice religion as one sees fit was foundational to the creation of the United States.
 There has been no noteworthy restriction of this freedom in the past half century.
 The only partial exception is court rulings that prohibit parents from refusing medical treatment for their children on religious grounds.

 Family and marriage are core institutions.
 For traditionalists, they are inextricably linked: a proper family requires marriage.
 They also are tied to sex: sex is viewed as appropriate only for married adults.
 However, about three-fourths of Americans believe sex before marriage isn’t wrong.
-As figure 2 indicates, the share was only 24% at the end of the 1960s but then jumped to around 50% by the early 1970s.
+As figure 2 indicates, the share was only 24% at the end of the 1960s but then jumped to around 50% in the early 1970s.
 By the early 1980s it had risen to about 60%.
-It remained at that level in the 1980s and 1990s before rising further in the 2000s.
+It remained at that level in the 1980s and 1990s before rising further in the 2000s and 2010s.

 Traditional norms discourage births that occur outside marriage.
 Figure 3 shows, however, that the share of babies born to unmarried parents has increased sharply in the past half century.
 Data on Americans’ views don’t go back very far in time, but as figure 4 reveals, a solid majority now view out-of-wedlock births as not morally wrong, up from fewer than half at the end of the 1990s.

 Divorce, too, is discouraged by traditional family norms.
 Figure 5 shows that the divorce rate in the United States rose sharply in the 1960s and 1970s.
 It then reversed course, but the level remains a good bit higher than in 1960.
 Figure 6 shows that a majority of Americans think it shouldn’t be more difficult to obtain a divorce.
-Opinion on this issue hasn’t changed since the General Social Survey began asking this question in the mid-1970s.
+That share held constant between the mid-1970s and 2010, but in the past decade it has increased.

 Traditional norms hold that a women’s place is in the home, doing housework and child care.
 Belief in and adherence to this norm has weakened significantly over the past half century.
 Figure 7 shows that the share of Americans who disagree that “It is much better for everyone involved if the man is the achiever outside the home and the woman takes care of the home and family” or that “A preschool child is likely to suffer if the mother works” has risen from just 30% in the 1970s to about 75% today.
 In figure 8 we see that the employment rate among prime-working-age women, and among women with children, rose steadily until around 2000, from just one in three to more than two in three.
 Since 1970, the employment rate among prime-age men has been falling, slowly but steadily.
 It now is only a little more than 10 percentage points above the rate for prime-age women and mothers.

 Access to legal and safe abortion is, arguably, critical to a woman’s freedom to pursue the kind of life she wants to lead.
 Since the Supreme Court’s 1973 Roe v.
 Wade decision legalizing abortion, opponents have advocated overturning the decision or in other ways restricting access to abortion.
 As figure 9 indicates, they’ve made little headway in shifting public opinion.
 The share of Americans who think abortion should be legal regardless of why the woman wants it increased significantly between the 1960s and the 1990s.
-Since then it has held constant at 40-45%.
+It then held constant for a while before rising again in the 2010s.

-The actual incidence of abortion rose sharply in the 1970s but has fallen steadily since 1980, as we see in figure 10.
-The chief causes are reduced sexual activity among teens and women in their early twenties, increased use of contraceptives, and a shift toward more effective types of contraceptives.4
+About one in four American women have an abortion at some point in their life.4 The incidence of abortion rose sharply in the 1970s but has fallen steadily since 1980, as we see in figure 10.
+The chief causes are reduced sexual activity among teens and women in their early twenties, increased use of contraceptives, and a shift toward more effective types of contraceptives.5

-What about reduced access to abortion?
 Since 1973 some states have enacted laws mandating counseling or waiting periods and reducing the number of abortion providers.
 Has that contributed to the decrease in abortions?
 Figure 11 shows the number of new state restrictions adopted in each year.
 The pattern — a large number in the 1970s, fewer from 1980 to 2010, a large number again since 2010 — doesn’t correlate with the steady decrease in the incidence of abortion since 1980.
-And a more systematic analysis found that abortions haven’t decreased more rapidly in states that have become more restrictive than in other states.5 Also, if the decrease in abortions were mainly the result of reduced access to abortion, we would expect to see a rise in the rate of teen births.
-Instead, the teen birth rate, too, has fallen steadily over the past several decades.6 Finally, the cross-country data on abortion incidence, shown in figure 12, don’t appear to indicate an undue lack of access for Americans.
+And a more systematic analysis found that abortions haven’t decreased more rapidly in states that have become more restrictive than in other states.6 Also, if the decrease in abortions were mainly the result of reduced access to abortion, we would expect to see a rise in the rate of teen births.
+Instead, the teen birth rate, too, has fallen steadily over the past several decades.7 Finally, the cross-country data on abortion incidence, shown in figure 12, don’t appear to indicate an undue lack of access for Americans.

 This isn’t to say the new restrictions don’t matter.
 Even if they haven’t prevented many women who want an abortion from getting one, they can significantly increase the cost, inconvenience, and agony of doing so.
 Also, given that many of the new restrictions have been put in place since 2010, they could end up reducing abortions to a degree that isn’t yet apparent in the data.